This 10 step-guide is the ULTIMATE free resource on the web for how to make money blogging.

 My first thought was, “Why in the world would anyone bother with ads?”

 Not only did the ads look tacky and unprofessional, but they were drawing clicks away from our website and we weren’t even making $0.50 cents/day for it.

-Because we had our sights set a little higher, we immediately took them off our blog and moved onto other ways to make money blogging that would provide us with higher rewards.
+Because we had our sights set a little higher, we immediately took them off that blog and moved onto other ways to earn money from a blog that would provide us with higher rewards.

 The cold hard truth of ad income is that in order to earn a LOT of money with them, you have to either…

 - TONS of traffic to your site (500,000/month+)